NNPDF/nnpdf/validphys2/docs/guide.md

 mode will be eventually enabled by default, and you can disable it explicitly with the `--no-parrallel` flag.

+The environment variable `MAX_WORKER_PROCESSES` can be used to control the maximum number of workers, which defaults to the total cpu count.

 Downloading resources
 ---------------------